Authorised Pension Advisor

 (iii) Asset Class G – Government Bonds and related instruments

-(iv) Asset Class A - Alternative Investment Funds including instruments like CMBS, MBS, REITS, AIFs, Invlts etc
+(iv) Asset Class A – Alternative Investment Funds (CMBS, MBS, REITs, AIFs, InvITs etc.)

 Active Choice

-Under Active Choice, you can plan and choose on how your contribution is to be invested.
-You can choose the PFM, the scheme(s) as well as the percentage allocation in the asset classes.
+You can plan and choose how your contribution is invested — choose the PFM, scheme(s), and percentage allocation in each asset class.

 Frequently Asked Questions (FAQs)